Last Updated on December 11, 2024 by Martina McKeough

 I would always exercise a little more caution with an iron and put it on low heat to start.

-Get your shoes and cover the creased section with a damp cloth.
-A thicker cloth like a face flannel is best rather than using cloths that are too thin.
+Get your shoes and cover the creased section with a damp clean cloth.
+A thicker cloth like a face flannel is better than using cloths that are too thin.

 And Finally One To Never Use

-I’ve seen a number of people recommending that you use a heat gun in order to get creases out of your shoes.
+I’ve seen a number of people recommending that you use a heat gun in order to remove creases from your shoes.

 I use my heat gun to strip paint and it can do this relatively easily because of the heat however would I use it on my expensive shoes?
 Well no because the chances of me damaging them are so much higher because of the temperature differences.
 Doc Martens are expensive so there is no way I would be risking ruining them with a heat gun.